Welcome to the best BG3 Sorcerer Build. The Sorcerer is a powerful Charisma Spellcaster with access to a wide range of Spells.

 At Level 4 you gain another Sorcery Point, and you’ll also need to choose a new Feat for your Sorcerer Build.

 Feats are strong passive effects that can be used to enable a particular type of build, or simply to provide a buff to your Abilities.
 In this case, we’ll be doing the latter.
 Take Ability Improvement and put both points into Charisma.
-This will increase your CHA to 18 or 19, depending on which race you choose.
+This will increase your CHA to 18.
 Your Spellcasting Ability will be considerably better after doing this.

 You also get to choose one more Cantrip.
 I recommend taking Blade Ward, a neat little spell that gives you 50% resistance to enemy melee weapon damage.
-This is useful to have in case you get into a situation where you have hard-hitting melee enemies in your face.
-It’s best to avoid these situations from happening in the first place, but it’s bound to happen sometimes no matter how careful you are.
+This is useful to have on turns when you don’t have any good spellcasting options available and want to give yourself a bit of extra protection instead.

 Finally, at Level 4 you can also unlock another new Spell.
 Since we still don’t have any good Concentration Spells, we’ll grab Cloud of Daggers, a fairly small AOE that deals decent slashing damage to all within.
 The AOE lasts for up to 10 turns, as long as you can keep Concentration.
 It works especially well in chokepoints.